I think inside bar trading strategy is one of the most neglected price action setups in the world of Forex trading.

 Maybe they don’t have the appeal of pin bars and engulfing candles, or it could be because it’s a little more complicated to understand than other price action signals.

 Nonetheless inside bars, if traded correctly, can be a great way to make money from the Forex market.
 Either by trading them on their own or as a method of scaling into trades which I’ll talk more about later.

 The purpose of today’s article is to firstly give you a bit of background as to what inside bars are and what they mean, whilst later on I’ll show you the two types of inside bar setup you can trade and which setup you should avoid.

 What Are Inside Bars ?

-Inside bars are either one more candlesticks which are contained within the range of one candle, this candlestick is usually refered to as the mother candle.
+Inside bars are either one or more candlesticks which are contained within the range of one candle, this candlestick is usually referred to as the mother candle.

 The high and low of the mother candle are the boundaries to which the inside bar or bars must be contained in, in other words if the high or low of any of the inside bars exceed the high’s or low’s of the mother candle it’s not considered an inside bar setup anymore.